Soares/myelin/README.md

+For a quick example of how myelin works, check [here](http://soares.github.com/myelin).

 Myelin automates the linking of your HTML elements to your Backbone Models, through your Backbone Views.
 All you need to do is use myelin.View instead of Backbone.View, and declare a 'sync' attribute on your view, like this: